- Home

 However, depending on the kind of funds your money is invested in, you could lose out by delaying your retirement, unless you tell the pension scheme well in advance.
 This is explained in more detail in the section below on ‘lifestyling’.

 Leaving lifestyling out of the picture for now, there’s another issue you need to consider.
 And that’s that your pension money may be invested in riskier investments than you feel comfortable with.
 Learn more about this in our guide Where is my pension invested?
-What might have seemed like a good idea when you were in your 40s may not be such a good plan when you’re in your 60s.
+What might have seemed like a good idea when you were in your 40s may not be such a good plan when you’re in your late 50s or 60s.
 It’s the kind of decision that it’s a really good idea to take independent financial advice about.
-However, you will have to pay for this advice.
+Find out more in our article Where should I put my retirement savings?

 Retirement age for defined contribution pensions with lifestyling

 If you sign up to a defined contribution workplace pension, your money will usually be invested in what’s called a ‘default fund’ unless you actively choose other funds.
-You can find out more in our guide Where is my pension invested?
 These funds used to vary quite widely – and still can.

-As mentioned, default funds use something called ‘lifestyling’, which means they gradually move your money from riskier investments, such as shares, to lower risk ones, such as bonds and cash.
+As mentioned, default funds use something called ‘lifestyling’, which means they gradually move your money from riskier investments, such as shares, to lower risk ones, such as bonds and cash, the closer to retirement you get.
 This process generally starts happening between 15 and ten years before the normal retirement age.

 It gives three examples based on someone earning the average UK salary of £27,664, automatically enrolled into their workplace pension at the age of 22 and with the legal minimum contributions (of approximately 8% of salary) being paid in by employer and employee.